“Step by step walk the thousand mile road.”

 As I quoted Lao Tzu from the Dao De Jing at the beginning of my “100 Days of Xinyi” project back on June 15, 2014 - “A journey of a thousand miles begins with a single step...”
 Note: journeys may not always be a pleasant.
 Not every journey is a vacation!
 And, even a vacation may involve many ‘less than satisfactory’ moments and experiences.
 Many aspects of the journey of the past year (and of our lives) are ‘less than satisfactory’, if not downright “suffering”.

-This is why I chose to begin my “100 Teachers” with Xenophon (and, in particular, “The March of the Ten Thousand”).
+This is why I my next post is about Xenophon (and, in particular, “The March of the Ten Thousand”).
 Because, well, sometimes things can appear particularly hopeless - and seeing what Xenophon went through can help one to put things in perspective, inspire one to keep marching, and remind us that as bad as things seem - we can, and should, not lose hope.
-Early on in 2020, I re-read “Memorabilia” and “The March of the Ten Thousand” [aka “Anabasis”].
-Xenophon’s wisdom has been but one of many sources of courage and intention (i.e. both Xin and Yi).
+Early on in 2020, I re-read “Memorabilia” and “The March of the Ten Thousand” [aka the “Anabasis”].
+Xenophon’s wisdom has been but one of many sources of courage and intention (i.e. both Xin and Yi) the past few years.

 To all those good who are fighting the good fight - keep going forward (and sometimes even backward when necessary).
 Just keep going.